luk3yx/lurklite/README.md

 db_format = json
 ```

-*Note that this will very slightly degrade performance, however it should be a
+*Note that this will very slightly degrade performance and increase the size,
-negligible amount for most purposes.*
+however this should be a negligible amount for most purposes.*

 ## Creating commands